anima-libera/helv/README.md

 then sure feel free to contribute, I'll be very happy ^^.
-All of you will be *extremely* welcome to even look at this repo haha, if ya crazy ya can open issues, throw pull requests, get in touch, etc. and I'll be like *omg someone gives a shit*.
+All of you will be *extremely* welcome to even look at this repo haha, if ya crazy ya can open issues, throw pull requests, get in touch, etc. and I'll be overjoyed by the simple fact that someone actually gives a shit.
-Even if it is all just for pointing out a typo in a comment xd.
+Even if it is all just for pointing out a typo in a comment.

-Please note that even if this project is *for fun*, I'm serious about it ^^ !
+Please note that even if this project is only *for fun*, I'm still serious about it ^^ !

 ## The syntax, the specification, the standard